Objective 2. Steps in a MeSH Search: Adding the Drug Heading

 - Do you want to use a narrower or broader heading rather than the heading you initially identified.

-- Should you stop the default explosion of the heading identified (are their narrower irrelevant headings?)
+- Should you stop the default explosion of the heading identified (PubMed’s default eplosion results in inclusion of the narrower irrelevant headings?)

 - Scroll up to the